Skip to content

 Description:

-With our global script set up, we now need a menu where for each sound we have:
+With our global script set up, we now need a menu which will have:

 Ability to listen to it